tvlooy/php-ext-dev-book/manuscript/PreparePhp.md

 Note that I use ```www-data``` as the user for FPM.
 This user is available if you install Nginx or Apache2 on Debian.
-If you don't have this user, create it first or use a different user:
+If you don't have this user, create it first or use a different user.
+Using a separate user for each website is considered as a good security practice.
+You can configure users in the FPM pool configuration.
+The option in the configure script just set a default in the main FPM configuration.

 ```bash
 make distclean